-We monitor algae count/biovolume during the spring and summer season, where algae growth is accelerated due to optimal weather conditions.
-In general, we promote biological growth within the filter media, as it helps break down the taste and odour compounds, which then can be removed during the disinfection process, due to being oxidized by Chlorine.
-During algal blooms, we undertake additional treatment measures involving dosing of activated carbon at WTPs to help absorb the taste and odour compounds.
+We monitor algae count/biovolume during the spring and summer season, where algae growth is accelerated due to the warm weather conditions.
+In general, we promote biological growth within the filter media, as it helps break down the taste and odour compounds, which then can be removed during the disinfection process, due to being oxidized by chlorine.
+During algal blooms, we undertake additional treatment measures involving dosing of PAC at WTPs to help remove the taste and odour compounds.